Haaland fits the bill as Aguero's replacement at Man City - WHIZ News

 Do Guardiola and City rate Haaland so highly that the club would change its approach to spending?
 His age certainly fits the profile, ensuring it would be a wise long-term investment.

-Otherwise, City could go for a cheaper, less celebrated striker to share minutes with Jesus, who, while hard-working, has not proved clinical enough to demand inclusion as the regular starting striker.
+Otherwise, City could go for a cheaper, less celebrated striker — perhaps Southampton and England player Danny Ings — to share minutes with Jesus, who, while hard-working, has not proved clinical enough to demand inclusion as the regular starting striker.

 Guardiola has often played without a recognized striker this season while Aguero has been missing because of injury, using wingers and attacking midfielders in a fluid front three.
 He is likely to do the same against Dortmund, and again in the semifinals if City manages to reach that stage for the first time under Guardiola.